Project Move-In Helps NYCHA Students Start College with Confidence

 Read MoreChange requires a community, especially when it comes to smoking.
 This issue is particularly important for young people, because while

-Read MoreOn December 3, 1935, the first families were welcomed into First Houses, signaling the start of public housing in both
+Read MoreOn December 3, 1935, the first families were welcomed into First Houses, signaling the start of public housing in both New York City and the United States.
+The arrival of 120 families marked the beginning of the New York City Housing Authority, which would grow to become the nation’s largest public housing authority.

 Read MoreTwenty-year-old Jordan Lewis wasn’t sure what to expect when he walked into a YouthBuild orientation earlier this year.
 He signed